sadasystems/ngm_gcp_infra/README.md

 * [Google Cloud SDK] - The Cloud SDK is a set of tools (gcloud, gsutils,etc.) for Cloud Platform.

-* [Terragrunt] - Terragrunt is a GO binary, used  thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules.
+* [Terragrunt] - Terragrunt is a GO binary, used as as thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules.

 * [Terraform] - Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.